monochrome-yeh/juwai-lint-cfg/README.md

 ### Globally

 If you’re installing this repository as a way to lint your files across all our projects, just run the following command in the folder containing your juwai repositories.
-Linters should then use these files by default if no file is present in a specific reposirory.
+Linters should then use these files by default if no file is present in a specific repository.

 ```
 $ npm install juwai/juwai-lint-cfg